testfairy/docs/docs/020_App_Distribution/500_App_Versioning.md

 ![](/img/app_distribution/ios-version-numbering.png)

-For more information on app versioning see documentation for android versioning [here](https://developer.android.com/studio/publish/versioning#appversioning), and for iOS versioning [here](https://developer.apple.com/library/archive/technotes/tn2420/_index.html).
+For more information on app versioning see documentation for android versioning <a href="https://developer.android.com/studio/publish/versioning#appversioning" target="_blank">here</a>, and for iOS versioning <a href="https://developer.apple.com/library/archive/technotes/tn2420/_index.html" target="_blank">here</a>.